pivoteur/biz/blog/2025/11/24/README.md

 ### SimpleSwap

-I know of three ways to move liquidity from @avax to @hedera:

 1. @avax $USDC -> @hedera $HBAR using @SimpleSwap_io, which has its own bridge, with its own associated (invisible) fees that show up as less $HBAR received.

 ![Bridge liquidity using SimpleSwap](imgs/01-simple.png)